Higher topological complexity and its symmetrization: Schwarz genus of and configuration spaces of spheres

+Therefore the crux of the matter in settling Conjecture~\ref{t:mainOLD} (and, as a consequence, the equality $\hdim(\CF_n(S^k))=(n-1)(k-1)+1$) rests in producing a CW~complex of dimension $(k-1)(n-1)+1$ which has the $\Sigma_n$-equivariant homotopy type of $\CF_n(S^k)$.
+The second and fourth authors of this paper have an ongoing project aiming at such a goal; the basic ideas have been presented in the second half of~\cite{1009.1851v5}.
+However, it turns out that those ideas require an important tuning and have actually become a completely independent paper (which will appear elsewhere).
+The present paper then focuses on the first half of~\cite{1009.1851v5}, i.e.~the development of the properties of the sequential topological complexity. \end{rem}

+We have mentioned that the validness of~(\ref{conejo}) would follow from Conjecture~\ref{t:mainOLD}.
+In fact, in view of Proposition~\ref{p:conn}, we see that Conjecture~\ref{t:mainOLD} would actually imply the validness of the more detailed but still conjectural estimate:

-The remainder of the section is devoted to presenting evidence toward the potential optimality of \corref{c:TCnSpherek}.
-As a warm-up for the method used, we note that \corref{c:TCnSpherek} is optimal for $i=n=2$.
-Indeed, Farber and Grant prove in \cite[Section~3]{FGsym} the inequality
+The remainder of the section is devoted to presenting evidence for the validness and general optimality of~(\ref{c:TCnSpherek}).

+\m We have observed that~(\ref{c:TCnSpherek}) holds true for $i=2$.
+As for its optimality, it is worth observing that Farber and Grant prove in \cite[Section~3]{FGsym} the inequality

-This is done by means of an involved extension of Haefliger's calculation of the mod~$2$ cohomology ring $H^*(B_2(M);\mathbb{Z}/2)$ for $M$ a closed smooth manifold, but a more conceptual argument is available: Start by observing that if \eqref{cotainf} were to fail, then there would exist a continuous section $\sigma$ for $\varepsilon_2^{S^k}$.
-In such a situation the adjoint to the composite
+by means of an involved extension of Haefliger's calculation of the mod~$2$ cohomology ring $H^*(\B_2(M);\mathbb{Z}/2)$ for $M$ a closed smooth manifold.
+But a simpler argument is available.
+Start by observing that if \eqref{cotainf} were to fail, then there would exist a continuous section $\sigma$ for $\varepsilon_2^{S^k}$.
+In such a situation we could consider the composite